Ashraf Sadat Ahmadi

 Place of martyrdom: Tehran

 Ashraf started her political activities against the Shah’s regime in 1971.
-She would visit her imprisoned brother, a PMOI member, and help exchange news.
+She would visit her imprisoned brother, a member of the People’s Mojahedin of Iran (PMOI/MEK), and help exchange news.
 She also participated in sit-ins and demonstrations organized by the families of political prisoners.
 Ashraf chose her path for freedom despite having a family and children.
 Fatemeh Amini, the first female PMOI martyr, had great influence on Ashraf and helped her learn about the PMOI and love its freedom-loving goals.

 Ashraf was arrested in 1975 and sentenced to 15 years in prison.
-Since she supported the Mojahedin and was in contact with them, Ashraf was subjected to severe tortures despite suffering from a heart disease but she was strong under torture and became a symbol of resistance among her cellmates.
+Since she supported the Mojahedin and was in contact with them, the Shah’s secret police (SAVAK) subjected Ashraf to severe tortures despite suffering from a heart disease and being pregnant.

-“She smiled often and would spread hope and kindness to those around her.
-Other prisoners knew her as a rock who was dependable in any situation.
-Ashraf tried to keep the fire of resistance alive against all the difficulties.”
+“She was very calm and spoke softly.
+She smiled often and would spread hope and kindness to those around her.
+Other prisoners knew her as a mountain who was dependable in any situation.
+Ashraf tried to keep the flame of resistance alive against all odds…”

-“…One day Lajevardi (the butcher of Evin prison at the time) told Ashraf that she had to give away her baby son.
+“One day Lajevardi (the butcher of Evin prison at the time) told Ashraf that she had to give away her baby son.
 That night, the Revolutionary Guards attacked the ward and tried to take away Ashraf’s son.
-They were pushing the baby out of his mother’s arms, while the baby was crying and asking for his mom.
+They were trying to bring the baby out of his mother’s arms, while the baby was crying and asking for his mom.
 It was a harrowing scene as Ashraf was trying to hold on to her son.
-The guards eventually took the baby.”
+The guards eventually took the baby away.”

-Finally, on July 31, 1988, Ashraf Ahmadi was hanged at the age of 47 in the massacre of 30,000 political prisoner, for defending her cause.
+Finally, on July 31, 1988, Ashraf Sadat Ahmadi was hanged at the age of 47 in the massacre of 30,000 political prisoners, for defending her cause.